 On October 8, 2020, the Company signed a LOI with Metals Creek to earn a 100% interest in the Careless Cove and Yellow Fox properties in Newfoundland.
-To exercise its option, the Company is required to pay Metals Creek a total \$100,000 (\$35,000 paid) and 500,000 common shares of the Company (200,000 shares issued) over three years.
+To exercise its option, the Company is required to pay Metals Creek a total \$100,000 (\$35,000 paid) and 666,667 common shares of the Company (500,000 shares issued) over three years.
 On July 26, 2022, the Company signed an agreement amending the terms of the August 11, 2020 Yellow Fox/Careless Cove letter of intent with Metals Creek.

-Under the terms of the amending agreement, and subject to TSX Venture Exchange approval, in lieu of the second anniversary cash payment of \$20,000, Quadro will issue to Metals Creek 166,667 additional common shares of the Company for a total of 300,000 common shares at a deemed price of \$0.12 per share.
+Under the terms of the amending agreement, and subject to Exchange approval, in lieu of the second anniversary cash payment of \$20,000, Quadro will issue to Metals Creek 166,667 additional common shares of the Company for a total of 300,000 common shares at a deemed price of \$0.12 per share.
 On September 1, 2022, the Company issued 300,000 common shares to Metals Creek for the Careless Cove/Yellow Fox properties.
+Subsequent to the year ended July 31, 2023, on August 12, 2023, the Company withdrew from the LOI with Metals Creek signed on August 11, 2020.

-On July 26, 2021, the Company signed a binding LOI with Buchans Minerals Corporation ("BMC") for the gold prospective Tulks South Property (the "Property"), located proximal to Quadro's Long Lake project, Newfoundland.
+On July 21, 2021, the Company signed a binding LOI with Buchans Minerals Corporation ("BMC") for the gold prospective Tulks South Property (the "Property"), located proximal to Quadro's Long Lake project, Newfoundland.
 The LOI sets out a proposed transaction (the "Proposed Transaction") pursuant to which Quadro has acquired from BMC an option to acquire a 51% interest (the "Initial Option") in BMC's claims which comprise the Property, followed by the right to acquire an additional 19% interest (the "Second Option" or "Joint Venture") in the event that BMC elects not to participate in work programs after Quadro has earned its initial 51% interest.
+On April 22, 2024, the Company withdrew from the LOI with BMC signed July 21, 2021.